spring-projects/spring-data-examples/README.md

 * `web` - Example for Spring Data web integration (binding `Pageable` instances to Spring MVC controller methods, using interfaces to bind Spring MVCrequest payloads).
 * `querydsl` - Example for Spring Data Querydsl web integration (creating a `Predicate` from web requests).
+* `projections` - Example for Spring Data web support for JSONPath and XPath expressions on projection interfaces.

 ## Miscellaneous